 • Eco-Friendly: Smaller files use less energy to transfer.

-How to Use WebP Images on Your WordPress Site
+How to Use WebP Images in WordPress

 TinyPNG convert to WebP image format